gabeg805/Extensible-Login-Manager/README.md

 A quick program setup is first required which accomplishes the following:

-    - Enables the systemd service file (elysia.service)
+    - Enables the systemd service file (elm.service)
-    - Enables the Linux-PAM module (elysia)
+    - Enables the Linux-PAM module (elm)

 The program itself works as follows (starting at system bootup):

     - System boots up and all required processes are started
-    - Elysia service is started (since it was enabled with "make install") after the Getty service
+    - Elm service is started (since it was enabled with "make install") after the Getty service
-    - Elysia service starts the Elysia Login Manager
+    - Elm service starts the login manager
-    - Elysia Login Manager starts an X server (everything following needs a running X server)
+    - ELM starts an X server (everything following needs a running X server)
     - Compositing manager is started
     - Background is displayed
-    - Elysia applications are displayed
+    - Elm applications are displayed
     - The user is prompted to enter the password
     - Username/password combination is sent to the "authenticate" function
-    - Inside the "authenticate" function, initiate the PAM module conversation ("conv" function) between the username and password combination and the Elysia PAM module
+    - Inside the "authenticate" function, initiate the PAM module conversation ("conv" function) between the username and password combination and the Elm PAM module
-    - Start the designated PAM module ("elysia")
+    - Start the designated PAM module ("elm")
     - Set the PAM user
     - Set the PAM tty
     - Authenticate the username/password combination